 After his return to life, the hermit’s fasts and vigils bore witness, Gregory tells us, that he had indeed seen the terrors of hell; this too would become a common formula for the transforming effects of an otherworld journey.[2]

 A second memorable tale of return from death came to Gregory firsthand, from a prominent businessman named Stephen, who died while on a trip to Constantinople.[3]
 Stephen confessed to Gregory that he had never believed the stories about hell and punishment but that his brief visit to the infernal court had changed his mind.
 Fortunately for him, the judge sent him back, saying: “I ordered Stephen the blacksmith to be brought here, not this man.”
-(Webmaster note: This kind of “clerical error” in an NDE also appears also in Hindu near-death experiences.)
+(Note: This kind of “clerical error” in an NDE also appears also in Hindu near-death experiences.)

 Stephen regained consciousness immediately, and his testimony was confirmed by the death, in that very hour, of a blacksmith of the same name.
 Although this story clearly belongs to the common stock of tales of death by mistaken identity, Gregory insists that such apparent mix-ups occur “not as an error, but as a warning.”[4]
 Gregory here shows his genius for adapting such material to his own didactic purpose; without significantly changing the story, he introduces a providential element, thereby transferring it from the realm of folklore to that of religious instruction.
 His example would be followed closely by later generations of otherworld journey narrators.